v12technology/fluxtion-examples-old/README.md

 ### This repository holds code examples for use with the Fluxtion framework ###

 * Building and running the projects in this repository will teach a developer how to understand and exploit the capabilities of the Fluxtion toolset.
+The examples should be read in conjunction with the reference and tutorial documentation on the Fluxtion website.
 * Version 0.1

 ### How do I get set up? ###